-Our exhibition runs October 1 through December 31, and entrance is free with regular Gardens admission.
-Also of interest: a parallel exhibition of larger-than-life metal origami sculptures – “Origami in the Garden 2” – at the nearby Tucson Botanical Gardens until April 1, 2018.
+Our exhibition runs October 1, 2017 through April 1, 2018 and entrance is free with regular Gardens admission.
+Also of interest: a parallel exhibition of larger-than-life metal origami sculptures – “Origami in the Garden 2” – at the nearby Tucson Botanical Gardens also until April 1, 2018.

 Mingei: Old Japan on Hand

 The human touch in folk crafts in Japan was largely brushed aside by the country’s rapid modernization in the late 19th and early 20th centuries.
 In response, there has arisen a folk art preservation movement called mingei.
 It focuses on the beauty in objects created by average people that are practical and used in daily life.

 Our new museum gallery and its permanent exposition, “Mingei: Old Japan on Hand,” shows the movement to be a distinctly Japanese appreciation of the traditional.
 Mingei challenges narrow definitions of art by focusing on utilitarian items made by their everyday users, rather than on refined works from professional artists.